mcarlin27/ASP.NET-portfolio/README.md

 **Cloning From GitHub:** Download or clone project repository onto desktop from GitHub.

 **Set up and Installation**
-1. pen the project in Visual Studio.
+1. Open the project in Visual Studio.
-2. Back in VS, click IIS Express at the top of the window.
+2. Click IIS Express at the top of the window.
 Project should open in a new window in your default browser.

 ## Known Bugs